Vipassana Meditation: Ancient Wisdom in Modern Practice

 This is Part 1 of a 4-part Vipassana Meditation Technique mini-course—a 5-day introductory program for beginners.
 It covers the fundamental aspects of Vipassana: ethical grounding (Sīla) and mindful breathing (Anapanasati).

-FOR DONATION ❤
+FOR DONATION 🤩

-Vipassana Online Course - PART 1
+Vipassana Meditation + Food Detox Edition Online Course - PART 1